 One might think that the blessing of seeing how to welcome both Jesus and one who sent him would make our churches full of joyful open arms and welcoming hospitality every time a child or someone new was met.
 We'd be eager to transform non-persons into honoured guests.

 However, once again Jesus is challenging us to reverse long-standing, ingrained, human habits.
-To set aside our common human understanding of how to win fame and glory, and instead learn from Jesus God's deep hospitality and honouring.
+To set aside our common human understanding of how to win fame and glory, and instead learn from Jesus God's way of deep hospitality and honouring.

 David Ewart,